MichaelTMiyoshi/CPPwithMiyoshi/README.md

 [Git](https://en.wikipedia.org/wiki/Git) is an open source control system.
 You use it on your local computer and you can also use it to interface with online storage and collaboration spaces like [GitHub](https://GitHub.com/about).
 You will need an account if you want to store your own repos on GitHub, but you can clone repos without one.
 You can either make GitHub repos public or private.
 Private means that only you and anybody you invite to collaborate with you can see your repo(s).
 Public is just that, public.
 Anybody can see your repo and all that is in it.

 So what is cloning?
 [Cloning](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) is taking somebody else's public (or private) repo and copying it for your own use on your local computer.
 You might just want to see what it does or you might want to change it or you might want to contribute to some project.
 Usually, you start by cloning the repo (and thus the project).
 If you want to contribute to somebody's project, you will need to [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the repo.
-(Which is all I am going to say at this point, because I have yet to fork a repo.)
+Even if you do not want to contribute to somebody else's project, you will fork a repo if you want to keep your own copy of it on GitHub.
+Only clone a repo if you are only going to keep it on your local computer.
+Which does seems a bit of a waste.

 Forking and Cloning and Repos.
 Oh my!